-In general, there are two main types of skin issues: Pigment and texture.
+In general, there are two main types of skin issues: pigment and texture.
 If what's bothering you is primarily pigmentary, you can get away with hiding it with makeup, but you can't cover texture quite as easily.
 "If you have acne scars, the second you get engaged come in and we'll start working on it," says Dr. Idris.
 "If you have active acne, you need to get that under control in order to treat the scars from it.
 So anything medical, anything textural, any underlying condition needs to be treated and addressed as soon as possible because it takes a couple of weeks or even months to get acne under control."
-Color issues can be fixed too (yes, even those that can't be covered with makeup), but don't require quite as much treatment time.
+Color issues can be fixed, too (yes, even those that can't be covered with makeup), but don't require quite as much treatment time.

 3. Build a Relationship With a Dermatologist

-The last thing you want to worry about in the days leading up to your wedding is trying to find an emergency dermatologist to help fix a last minute pimple or stress rash, which are common occurrences when your anxiety is high and your immune system is low.
+The last thing you want to worry about in the days leading up to your wedding is trying to find an emergency dermatologist to help fix a last-minute pimple or stress rash, which are common occurrences when your anxiety is high and your immune system is low.
 "Can you imagine the week before the wedding you have a massive zit and you go to a person you hate and they do something that doesn't sit well with you?
 That's why it's important to build that relationship ahead of time," says Dr. Idris.
-Plus, it's easier for a doctor to treat you if he or she knows your skin, so it couldn't hurt to book a consultation early on so you can familiarize with each other.
+Plus, it's easier for a doctor to treat you if he or she knows your skin, so it couldn't hurt to book a consultation early on so you can familiarize yourself with each other.

 4. Don't Try Anything Crazy Without Consulting a Doctor

-5. Avoid Playing Esthetician
+5. Avoid Playing Aesthetician

 Do yourself a favor and leave the skin fixing the professionals.
 "Don't pick your skin," says Dr. Idris.
 "And don't pop that pimple because you will end up with a bigger crater and a bigger scar."
 You've been hearing this same advice from every doctor and magazine article you've ever come across for your entire life, and it's more true in the months leading up to your wedding than ever.